Four steps between the doormat and the deadline.

 de inspecteur

 One photo.
-BlueLetter identifies the sender — and checks it against the official register, so a phishing letter never gets the chance to look official.
-This one is really the Belastingdienst.
+BlueLetter identifies the sender and checks it against the official register — so a phishing letter never gets the chance to look official.
+This one really is the Belastingdienst.

 A full translation and a plain-language summary, in your language — not bureaucratic Dutch, not dictionary fragments.
 The original stays alongside, so you can always verify.